coderefinery/testing/content/continuous-integration.md

 in the [Collaborative Git lesson](https://coderefinery.github.io/git-collaborative/).

-### Step 1: Create a new repository on GitHub/GitLab OR fork from the example repo {.tabset}
+### Step 1: Create a new repository on GitHub/GitLab OR fork from the example repo

 #### Create a new repository